 Card Image

 Contracts for Difference

-The Contracts for Difference scheme is designed to support Britain’s transition to Net Zero.
-The long term contractual agreement encourages investment in renewable energy as it provides low carbon generators with a guaranteed revenue stream.
+The Contracts for Difference (CfD) scheme is designed to support Britain’s transition to Net Zero.
+This long-term contractual agreement encourages clean energy investment by providing low carbon generators with a guaranteed revenue stream, driving the development of renewable energy projects and advancing the UK's energy transition towards a low carbon economy.

+Card Image